Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide.md

 - `"peerDependencies"` should include any production Origami dependencies with styles ([see versioning](#versioning)).
 - `"bugs"` field as described in the [package.json](https://docs.npmjs.com/cli/v7/configuring-npm/package-json) specification.

-### Versioning

-Origami components:

-- Must follow [Semantic Versioning (semver)](https://semver.org/) conventions, as outlined below.
-- Should be installed as `peerDependencies`, to ensure only one version of a component is installed at once.
-This reduces the CSS/JS bundle size for users and ensures no code conflicts.
-- Should be installed with a [caret `^` version range](https://docs.npmjs.com/cli/v6/using-npm/semver#caret-ranges-123-025-004), to avoid peer dependency conflicts when the component is required by more than one package.
-E.g. `^1.2.0` allows any version of the component at `>=1.2.0 <2.0.0`.

-[Semantic Versioning (semver)](https://semver.org/) conventions mean a version such as `2.1.1` indicates `MAJOR.MINOR.PATCH` releases.

-- `MAJOR` changes indicate incompatible API changes, where a user may need to make changes to use the new version.
-For Origami components this includes HTML changes.
-- `MINOR` changes new functionality, added in a backward compatible manner.
-- `PATCH` changes include backward compatible bug fixes.

-See the [semver documentation](https://semver.org/) for further examples, including versioning for pre-release (beta) components.

 ### Documentation

 Markdown files at the root of a component's codebase: